deskpro/react-components/docs/components/columns/item.md

 Columns/Item
 ==================
-Standard drawer item which may contain an icon and number.
+Standard drawer item which may display and number.

 ```jsx
 <ItemList>